Qantas and Air NZ sign alliance as downunder tourism booms

-SYDNEY (Reuters) - Australia’s Qantas Airways Ltd (QAN.AX) and Air New Zealand (AIR.NZ) announced a codeshare deal on Friday, amid a redrawing of airline alliances in the region as booming tourism lifts carriers on both sides of the Tasman Sea to record profits.
+SYDNEY, June 1 (Reuters) - Australia’s Qantas Airways Ltd and Air New Zealand announced a codeshare deal on Friday, amid a redrawing of airline alliances in the region as booming tourism lifts carriers on both sides of the Tasman Sea to record profits.

 The deal “leverages the strengths we each have in our home markets,” Qantas Chief Executive Alan Joyce said in a statement.
 Air New Zealand boss Christopher Luxon added that the two airlines “will continue to compete across all markets”.